Sorry, you need to enable JavaScript to visit this website.

 Much like Australia, Bali is blessed with many fine beaches.
 There are dozens of well-known beaches alongside countless secluded slices of sand to enjoy the coast.
 One of Bali’s most notable is Kuta Beach which is near the airport.
 Kuta Beach is a lively spot lined with shops, restaurants, and bars, making it a great place to enjoy the vibrant nightlife.

 Seminyak Beach is lined with many luxury resorts, beach clubs, and fine dining options, with exceptional sunset viewing.
 Meanwhile, Nusa Dua is great for families, offering pristine white sand and a range of water activities.
-If snorkelling or scuba diving is on your to-do list, check out Amed Beach which provides opportunities to see coral reefs and a Japanese shipwreck.
+If snorkelling or scuba diving is on your to-do list, head to Amed and nearby Tulamben for coral reefs and the famous USAT Liberty shipwreck dive site.

 If you’re looking for less-touristy beaches, check out options such as Jimbaran Beach, Padang Beach, or Sanur Beach.
 Surfers will want to head to Uluwatu Beach, a beach that offers challenging waves for more experienced surfers.